crankycyclops/trogdor-pp/src/nodejs/trogdord/README.md

 ### Making a Raw Request

 Raw JSON requests are a low level mechanism that should, under ordinary circumstances, be made only by class methods whose underlying implementations are abstracted from the client.
-Nevertheless, you might run into a situation where making a raw request is desireable, and for this reason, the makeRequest method exist.
+Nevertheless, you might run into a situation where making a raw request is advantageous or even necessary, and for this reason, the makeRequest method exists.

 Example: